There’s a shortage of affordable housing in and around Eugene.

 Before we go into the nitty-gritty of what’s causing Eugene’s affordable housing crunch, we’d like to introduce you to one of LOHR Real Estate’s closest business partners, local architect and certified Passive House consultant Dylan Lamar.
 He’s made it his life’s work to help usher in a revolution of sustainable design and medium-density “missing middle” housing one project at a time.

 That “missing middle” includes co-housing, backyard ADUs, quadplexes, and townhouse communities.
 Simply put, this kind of medium-density shared-lot and shared-wall housing promotes environmental sustainability, walkability, a sense of community, and affordability.
-That’s a win-win-win-win situation for our community, and a revolution that Eugene should be ready for.
+That’s a win-win-win-win situation for our community and a revolution that Eugene should be ready for.

 But Eugene’s city councilors have made it clear that they’re not.
 Eugene has a longstanding reputation as a bastion of progressive values, and this makes its recent failures to remove barriers to missing middle housing all the more glaring.

-Dylan recently published an excellent Op-Ed piece in the Register Guard covering the historical, cultural and political forces that are hindering innovative and necessary missing middle housing in Eugene.
+Dylan recently published an excellent Op-Ed piece in the Register-Guard covering the historical, cultural and political forces that are hindering innovative and necessary missing middle housing in Eugene.
 One of his most salient points is that Eugene’s relatively restrictive Urban Growth Boundary isn’t the main culprit in Eugene’s crazy-low housing inventory.
 Rather, restrictive zoning policies bear the brunt of the blame:

 “The urban growth boundary is often blamed for escalating housing costs.
 Yet the freely sprawling suburbs of California, where hour-long commutes are common, exhibit a high social and environmental cost — and housing is still expensive.”

 The average price of new construction, as Dylan also points out in his article, is $449,000.
-Developers simply don’t have have an economic incentive to build affordable homes on the size of lots that current zoning restrictions mandate.
+Developers simply don’t have an economic incentive to build affordable homes on the size of lots that current zoning restrictions mandate.

 Those who have sought special use permits to build townhouse communities have faced an avalanche of opposition from a vocal minority of homeowners unwilling to face the music, and city councilors unwilling to risk alienating the most razzed-up members of their constituencies.

 Several projects have been successful.
 The Friendly neighborhood‘s recent townhouse developments are one example, and they’ve already added a liveliness to the adjacent blocks, with new food carts and businesses popping up on a regular basis.
-But more often that not in recent years, developers have ultimately been deterred from pursuing innovative housing projects.
+But more often than not in recent years, developers have ultimately been deterred from pursuing innovative housing projects.

 Is there any light at the end of the tunnel?
 We think there is, actually.
 Read on as we look at several possibilities.